• Skip to primary navigation

 Over the years, traditional public schools have produced academically sound students and have gained parents’ trust.
 Is this the same for charter schools?

 Some experts have carried out research based on test scores to analyze charter vs public school performance.
 One such expert is the Center for Research on Education Outcomes (CREDO) at Stanford University.
-CREDO’s research revealed that based on students’ test scores public schools were outperforming charter schools.
+CREDO’s research revealed that based on students’ test scores, public schools outperformed charter schools.

-Meanwhile, another 46% of charter schools experienced improvements in maths that were just the average improvement rates of public school students.
+Meanwhile, another 46% of charter schools experienced improvements in maths, just the average improvement rates of public school students.

-These statistics may differ by state because according to a story by the Chicago Tribune, charter school students in Chicago are doing well.
-Their students are showing better performance in both math and English than their public school counterparts.
+These statistics may differ by state because, according to a story by the Chicago Tribune, charter school students in Chicago are doing well.
+Their students perform better in math and English than their public school counterparts.

 Besides, some charter schools, due to the flexibility of their curriculum, effectively groom students with a particular talent for arts, technology, or music.
 So, if you take a little break from judging charter schools by performances in maths and English, you would give charter schools some credit.